-A spare AAI can be administered as a substitute for a pupil's own prescribed AAI, if this cannot be administered correctly, without delay.

-Spare AAIs are only accessible to pupils for whom medical authorisation and written parental consent has been provided - this includes pupils at risk of anaphylaxis who have been provided with a medical plan confirming their risk, but who have not been prescribed an AAI.

-Consent will be obtained as part of the introduction or development of a pupil's IHP.

-If consent has been given to administer a spare AAI to a pupil, this will be recorded in their IHP.

-The school uses a register of pupils (Register of AAIs) to whom spare AAIs can be administered - this includes the following:

-- Name of pupil

-- Class

-- Known allergens

-- Risk factors for anaphylaxis

-- Whether medical authorisation has been received

-- Whether written parental consent has been received

-- Dosage requirements

-Parents are required to provide consent on an annual basis to ensure the register remains up-to-date.

-Parents can withdraw their consent at any time.
-To do so, they must write to the headteacher.

-Name of individual checks the register is up-to-date on an annual basis.

-Name of individual will also update the register relevant to any changes in consent or a pupil's requirements.

-Copies of the register are held in each classroom, which are accessible to all staff members.
+- 13.1 A spare AAI can be administered as a substitute for a pupil's own prescribed AAI, if this cannot be administered correctly, without delay. - 13.2 Spare AAIs are only accessible to pupils for whom medical authorisation and written parental consent has been provided this includes pupils at risk of anaphylaxis who have been provided with a medical plan confirming their risk, but who have not been prescribed an AAI. - 13.3 Consent will be obtained as part of the introduction or development of a pupil's IHP. - 13.4 If consent has been given to administer a spare AAI to a pupil, this will be recorded in their IHP. - 13.5 The school uses a register of pupils (Register of AAIs) to whom spare AAIs can be administered this includes the following: - Name of pupil - Class - Known allergens - Risk factors for anaphylaxis - Whether medical authorisation has been received - Whether written parental consent has been received - Dosage requirements - 13.6 Parents are required to provide consent on an annual basis to ensure the register remains up-to-date. - 13.7 Parents can withdraw their consent at any time.
+To do so, they must write to the headteacher. - Sian King checks the register is up-to-date on an annual basis. - Sian King will also update the register relevant to any changes in consent or a pupil's requirements. - Copies of the register are held in each classroom, which are accessible to all staff members.

-School trips
+14.0 School trips

-The headteacher will ensure a risk assessment is conducted for each school trip to address pupils with known allergies attending.
+14.1 The headteacher will ensure a risk assessment is conducted for each school trip to address pupils with known allergies attending.
 All activities on the school trip will be risk assessed to see if they pose a threat to any pupils with allergies and alternative activities will be planned where necessary to ensure the pupils are included.

-The school will speak to the parents of pupils with allergies where appropriate to ensure their cooperation with any special arrangements required for the trip.

-A designated adult will be available to support the pupil at all times during a school trip.

-If the pupil has been prescribed an AAI, at least one adult trained in administering the device will attend the trip.
-The pupil's medication will be taken on the trip and stored securely - if the pupil does not bring their medication, they will not be allowed to attend the trip.

-A member of staff is assigned responsibility for ensuring that the pupil's medication is carried at all times throughout the trip.

-Two AAIs will be taken on the trip and will be easily accessible at all times.

-Where the venue or site being visited cannot assure appropriate food can be provided to cater for pupils' allergies, the pupil will take their own food or the school will provide a suitable packed lunch.
+- 14.2 The school will speak to the parents of pupils with allergies where appropriate to ensure their co-operation with any special arrangements required for the trip. - 14.3 A designated adult will be available to support the pupil at all times during a school trip. - 14.4 If the pupil has been prescribed an AAI, at least one adult trained in administering the device will attend the trip.
+The pupil's medication will be taken on the trip and stored securely if the pupil does not bring their medication, they will not be allowed to attend the trip. - 14.5 A member of staff is assigned responsibility for ensuring that the pupil's medication is carried at all times throughout the trip. - 14.6 Two AAIs will be taken on the trip and will be easily accessible at all times. - 14.7 Where the venue or site being visited cannot assure appropriate food can be provided to cater for pupils' allergies, the pupil will take their own food or the school will provide a suitable packed lunch.

-Medical attention and required support
+15.0 Medical attention and required support